Private Networks

 In your server

-Once you attached a port to your server, you will see a new interface appear in your server (usually named eth1):
+Once you attached a port to your server, you will see a new interface appear in your server (usually named enX1 or eth1):

 ip a

-If you don’t see any IP address on this interface, your may need to trigger a DHCP request manually:
+If you don’t see any IP address belonging to your private network on this interface, you may need to configure DHCP (which depends on the network stack used in your vm) or trigger a DHCP request manually.

 sudo dhclient <interface_name>